terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 “But how could I sell this to my manager?
 This would take ages, and time is money!”
 Familiar thoughts?

 Understanding the problem of legacy code and recognising it as part of the development process can be extremely difficult from a business perspective.
 It may seem like you’re not generating value and you’re just rewriting things that already work.
-But both of your manager and you are absolutely confident that they’re working properly?
+Do both you and your manager have complete confidence that they are working properly?

-If you’re tracking bugs in JIRA or any ticketing software you should be able to create a quick report on how many of them could be eliminated if you take the opportunity to rewrite the code from scratch instead of searching for methods to fix them.
-But which is really annoying that recreating bugs could take more time than fixing them.
+If you’re logging bugs in JIRA or any ticketing software you should be able to generate a report on these issues could be resolved by rewriting the code from scratch, rather than seeking ways to patch them.
+What's even more frustrating that sometimes you could spend considerably more time in reproducing bugs than actually fixing them.

 Let’s look another example: have you ever felt like there’s a ghost in the machine?
 Things happen, and you cannot explain where or why?
 Well, good news, now you have an argument.
 Inconsistency is an enemy of both developer and business.
 Now that both parties understand this, you can make a deal: start with small steps.
 Like allocate 10% of the main development time to maintenance, then slowly make it a habit and part of your software development cycle.
 The same argument applies for writing tests.
 Without tests, you can only assume that your code works, but you don’t have any written proof.